-7.9 Lighting the Stove
+7.8 Lighting the Stove

 We recommend that you have two or three small fires before you operate your stove to its maximum heat output.
-This is to allow the paint to cure in steadily and to give a long service life of the paint finish.
+This is to allow the paint to cure steadily and to give a long service life of the paint finish.
 During this curing in process you may notice an unpleasant smell whilst the finishes finally cure.
 It is non-toxic, but for your comfort we would suggest that during this period you leave all doors and windows open.

-First, open the air wash slider control fully to the right side (+ symbol) and open the primary air control by sliding fully to the right side (+ symbol).
-Load the firebox with 2-4 small fully dry split logs in a crossed pattern.
-Make sure the grate is well covered and no big gaps are present.
+First, open the air control slider (the left slider) control fully to the back of its travel (+ and IGN symbols).
+Open the oven control slider (right side slider) fully to the back of its travel (- position) Load the firebox with 4-6 small fully dry split logs in a crossed pattern centrally within the firebox space.

 Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs.
-A crib type lattice pattern tends to work well.
-If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling so that the charcoal from the wood ignites the Maxibrite well.
+A crib type lattice pattern tends to work well as shown.
+Use plenty of kindling so that the charcoal from the wood ignites the logs underneath well.

-Light the firelighter(s), leaving the air controls fully open, latch the door onto the ajar setting provided on the handle lever.
+Light the firelighter(s), leaving the air controls fully open, leave the door ajar whilst the fire takes.
 It should not be necessary to leave the door open more than this.
 DO NOT leave the stove unattended if you find it necessary to leave the door ajar for some time.
-The kindling will burn and set light to the logs by radiation and breaking down to charcoal gradually and with fewer emissions than the traditional logs on top method.

-Allow the fuel to reach a steady burn and usually the initial fuel can be left to burn down to charcoal without much further attention.
-Next build the fire up carefully by adding a couple of small split logs or an amount of Maxibrite briquettes at a time.
-Do not overload the fire bed with more than two or three small logs at a time.
-Use some more kindling if the fire is struggling to establish.
+The kindling will burn and set light to the logs by radiation and gradually breaking down to charcoal with fewer emissions than the traditional logs on top method.
+Allow the fuel to reach a hot burn and close the door whilst leaving the air control fully open for a further time.
+Often, the initial fuel can now be left to burn to charcoal without much further attention.
+Next build the fire up carefully by adding to or three small split logs at a time.
+Do not overload the fire bed with more than four small logs at a time or overly large logs.
+NB: Use some more kindling if the fire is struggling to establish.

 Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
-Don't be tempted to overload the fire bed with fuel all at once or close down the air controls until the fire is really well established for some time.
-Once the ignition period is well under way, gradually reduce the air controls then fully close the primary air if burning wood and use the controls to establish the burning intensity you require.
+Don't be tempted to overload the fire bed with fuel all at once or close down the air control until the fire is really well established for some time.
+Once the ignition period is well under way, gradually reduce the air controls to establish the burning intensity you require.

-7.10 Re-fuelling
+7.9 Re-fuelling